 Caring for an older adult is an all-consuming and demanding job.

-This can easily lead to feelings of overwhelm – sometimes it’s just too much.
+This can easily lead to overwhelming feelings – sometimes it's too much.

-So we found a great article from Retro Housewife Goes Green with 5 things you can do to improve the situation when you’re feeling overwhelmed.
+We found a great article from Retro Housewife Goes Green that lists five things you can do to improve your situation when you’re overwhelmed.

 We especially like these tips because they help you feel more in control and set you up to reduce stress in the future.